the above images and some content courtesy of mateksys.com

 - 46mm x 36mm (30.5mm spaced square mounting holes)

-This board used the MatekF405-Wing firmware here.
+These boards use the MatekF405-Wing firmware here.

 Default UART order¶